 This briefing paper provides information on SATs - or national curriculum assessments - in England.
 It looks at what is tested, when, and how the results are used.
 It also provides a brief overview of changes to primary assessment since 2010.Jump to full report >>

 SATs, or national curriculum assessments as they are formally known, are assessments of primary pupils’ progress and attainment.
 They are taken at the end of Key Stage 1 (infant phase) and Key Stage 2 (end of primary/ junior phase).
-At KS2, the tests are more formal and the results are reported at school level.
-This allows for comparison between different schools.
+At KS2, the tests are more formal and the results are published in national performance tables - sometimes known as league tables – allowing comparison between different schools.

 SATs cover core academic subjects – English, maths and science.

 Children in year one, which is usually the second year of primary education, also take a phonics screen to check their ability to decode words.
 They complete the screen again in year two if they don’t reach the expected standard in year one.

 In the 2019-20 academic year, all qualifying schools will administer an online multiplication tables check for children in year four (normally aged 8 or 9).
 This will test recall of times tables up to 12.
 Schools had the option of taking part in a voluntary pilot phase, during the summer term of the 2018-19 academic year.